 If you know the horse might buck, consider bridging your reins.
 Bring the left rein over the horse's withers into your right hand, then cross the right rein back over into the left hand.
 When the horse bucks, push your hands down against its withers.
-First of all, a horse that is bucking seriously has to put its head right down, which is harder to do if its pulling against its withers.
+First of all, a horse that is bucking seriously has to put its head right down, which is harder to do if it's pulling against its withers.
 Second, this gives you something to brace against and makes it much easier to stay on.

-If a normally well behaved horse suddenly starts bucking, check the saddle fit and get its back and teeth checked—it's probably pain.
+If a normally well-behaved horse suddenly starts bucking, check the saddle fit and get its back and teeth checked—it's probably pain.

 As I already mentioned, the horse that has learned to buck in order to get out of work or who is seriously attempting to throw its rider needs expert retraining.
-They need to be worked with by somebody who is fit, healthy and experienced with the issue.
+They need to be worked with by somebody who is fit, healthy, and experienced with the issue.

-If the horse actually does get the rider off by bucking it is very important that somebody get back on the horse.
+If the horse actually does get the rider off by bucking, it is very important that somebody get back on the horse.
 Ideally, this should be the original rider, but I obviously don't recommend getting back on if you're injured.
 If the horse bucks somebody off and is taken right back to his stall, he may learn that bucking gets him out of work.